Fahim-uz-zaman/filter/readme.txt

 munshifahimuzzaman@Munshis-MacBook-Air % make filter

-Step 4: Use the code to apply the desired files from the desired images (stored in the 'images' directory)
+Step 4: Use the code to apply the desired filters to the desired images(stored in the same directory)

-munshifahimuzzaman@Munshis-MacBook-Air % ./filter images/tower.bmp output_files/tower_inverted.bmp
+munshifahimuzzaman@Munshis-MacBook-Air % ./filter tower.bmp output_files/tower_inverted.bmp

-(Use whatever version of the names of 'images' and 'output_files' directories are in your case.
-Make sure the locations you're feeding in the above command actually exist)
+See the results:
+munshifahimuzzaman@Munshis-MacBook-Air % open output_files/tower_inverted.bmp